 Cardozo's Intellectual Property + Information Law Program (IP+IL) offers a rich curriculum of basic and advanced courses (see list below), providing students the option to pursue a concentration or Master of Laws (LL.M.) in intellectual property.

-Cardozo students have the option of graduating with a concentration in intellectual property.
-To qualify, students must take at least five courses in the intellectual property curriculum, and at least two of the three core IP courses: copyright law, trademark law, and patent law.
-The concentration will be noted on their official transcript and is a particularly effective way of signaling to potential employers a student's commitment to and expertise in the field.
+Cardozo students may graduate with a concentration in intellectual property by taking at least five courses in the intellectual property curriculum, and at least two of the three core IP courses: copyright law, trademark law and patent law.
+The concentration will be noted on their official transcript, signaling a measure of expertise in the field.

 LL.M. in Intellectual Property

-Cardozo is one of only a few U.S. law schools that offer a Master of Laws in Intellectual Property (LL.M.).
-The LL.M. degree gives students an invaluable edge in their understanding of this complex and ever more important field.
-In addition to taking courses drawn from Cardozo's IP curriculum, LL.M. candidates have the option to write a thesis with the support of a faculty advisor.
-The degree can be obtained in one year of full-time or two or three years of part-time study.
-J.D. students have the opportunity to complete a J.D./LL.M. in Intellectual Property in seven semesters.
+Cardozo is one of a few U.S. law schools offering a Master of Laws in Intellectual Property (LL.M.) and students may write an optional thesis with the support of a faculty advisor.
+We offer the degree in both full-time and part-time programs, which can be completed in one, two or three years.
 Admission is selective and open to graduates of American and foreign law schools.